Get In Touch

 Assembling part of a cleanroom HVAC system.

-Cleanroom HVAC Systems: An Overview
+What are Cleanroom HVAC Systems?
+An Overview

 Air Handling Units

 Air handling units (AHUs) are the backbone of HVAC systems.
-In typical office environments, they are the “base” or “hub” from which the filtered air comes from.
+In typical office environments, they are the “base” or “hub” from which the filtered air comes.
 They usually look like long metal boxes, and they can contain many elements including heating and cooling coils, filters, dampers, and more, depending on the exact conditions needed.
 They typically connect to ductwork that in turn circulates the air throughout the environment.

 An industrial cleanroom with air handling units, insulated ductwork, and modular walls.